September 20, 1995

 The life of a Christian should be marked by a passion for purity.
-How are we to maintain a fervor for purity throughout our lives?
+How are we to maintain such fervor throughout our lives?
 In this message, Alistair Begg points out that cherishing God’s Word and living with eternity in view are the bookends of behavior that will help us achieve this.
 When we live with our hearts and minds closely aligned with Scripture, we will be better prepared to fight sin and to choose purity.

 Now, Proverbs 6:20:

 when you sleep, they will watch over you;

 when you awake, they will speak to you.